 \section{Introduction}

 In the setting of hyperbolic groups, quasiconvex subgroups are particularly well-behaved subgroups.
-Specifically, quasiconvex subgroups of hyperbolic groups are precisely the subgroups that are finitely generated and quasi-isometrically embedded, (see for instance \cite[Corollary III.$\Gamma$.3.6]{BH}).
+Specifically, quasiconvex subgroups of hyperbolic groups are precisely the subgroups that are finitely generated and quasi-isometrically embedded, (see for instance Bridson and Haefliger \cite[Corollary III.$\Gamma$.3.6]{BH}).
 However, unlike the situation for hyperbolic groups, in the setting of arbitrary finitely generated groups, quasiconvexity is not a quasi-isometric invariant.

 One generalization of a quasiconvex subgroup to arbitrary finitely generated groups that is a quasi-isometric invariant is a stable subgroup.
 Stable subgroups were introduced by Durham and Taylor in \cite{durham2015} as a way of characterizing convex cocompact subgroups of mapping class groups, in the sense of Farb-Mosher \cite{FarbMosher}.
-Another useful characterization of convex cocompact subgroups of the mapping class group is that the orbit map to the curve graph is a quasi-isometric embedding, which was proven independently in \cite{hamenstaedt2005word} and \cite{shadows}.
-In this paper, we prove an analogous result for the handlebody group of genus two, i.e.~the group of isotopy classes of orientation preserving homeomorphisms of a genus two handlebody.
+Another useful characterization of convex cocompact subgroups of the mapping class group is that the orbit map to the curve graph is a quasi-isometric embedding, which was proven independently by Hamenst\"adt \cite{hamenstaedt2005word} and Kent-Leninger \cite{shadows}.
+In this paper, we prove an analogous result for the handlebody group of genus two, ie the group of isotopy classes of orientation preserving homeomorphisms of a genus two handlebody.

 \begin{theorem} Let $V_2$ be a genus two handlebody and suppose $G$ is a finitely generated subgroup of the handlebody group of genus two, $\hh$.
 Then the following are equivalent. \begin{enumerate} \item $G$ is a stable subgroup of $\hh$. \item Any orbit map of $G$ into the disk graph $\mathcal{D}(V_2)$ is a quasi-isometric embedding. \end{enumerate} \end{theorem} The disk graph is a $\delta$-hyperbolic graph akin to the curve graph whose vertices correspond to disk-bounding curves on the boundary of the handlebody, (called meridians), and whose edges correspond to disjointness.